Skip to main content

 Plant Hormones and Senescence

 The nephron is the functional unit of the kidney, responsible for filtering blood and forming urine.
 It consists of several parts, including the glomerulus, proximal tubule, loop of Henle, distal tubule, and collecting duct.
-Each segment has specific roles in reabsorption and secretion, with the collecting duct being particularly influenced by ADH to control water reabsorption.
+Each segment has specific functions in the process of urine formation, such as filtration, reabsorption, and secretion.
+Understanding the role of each part, particularly the collecting duct, is crucial for comprehending how ADH affects water reabsorption.

 Recommended video: